sonali59-R/PizzaSales-Analysis/README.md

 #  Pizza Sales Analysis Dashboard (MySQL + Power BI)

-This project analyzes the sales performance of a fictional pizza restaurant chain using MySQL for data cleaning and Power BI for dashboard visualization.
-It uncovers trends in revenue, orders, customer preferences, and product performance.
+This project analyzes the sales performance of a fictional pizza restaurant chain using MySQL for data querying and analysis and Power BI for interactive dashboard visualization.
+The analysis uncovers key insights related to revenue trends, order patterns, customer preferences, and product performance.

-## Project Overview
-the goal of this project is to understand the sales Trend

- Which pizza types and categories drive the most revenue?
- How do sales vary by day, week, and month?
- What are the busiest hours for orders?
- Which products underperform or exceed expectations?
- What’s the impact of size and category on sales?
+The dataset consists of four relational tables:

+orders – captures order-level information such as order ID, date, and time

+order_details – stores item-level details including quantity and pizza IDs

+pizzas – contains pricing and size information for each pizza

+pizza_types – provides pizza names, categories, and ingredient details

+These tables were joined using SQL to answer real-world business problem statements, such as:

+ Total revenue generated and revenue trends over time

+ Most popular pizza categories and sizes

+ Best- and worst-performing pizzas by sales and quantity

+ Peak ordering hours and daily order patterns

+ Contribution of each pizza type to overall revenue

 ##  Tools & Techniques